-I keep some bubble wrap lined shipping envelopes, priority mail boxes and shipping tape on hand for times that I need to ship small things.
+Along with my letter writing kit, I keep some bubble wrap lined shipping envelopes, priority mail boxes and shipping tape on hand for times that I need to ship small things.
 I shop online pretty frequently so I reuse shipping boxes, when I need to send something larger.

 Get Ready for School

 The School district your child attends school in will need to know about your parenting plan and court order.
 Draft a copy of the letter to the school to inform them how to contact you and remind them of federal law.
 While you’re at it, buy another pack of letter sized envelopes to provide them with SASEs.
 Spend some time organizing yourself for the school year and putting your to-dos together to advocate for staying involved in your child’s day to day schooling.